torvalds/linux/Documentation/rust/quick-start.rst

 in the kernel, which means LLVM needs to be installed; like when the kernel is compiled with ``LLVM=1``.

-Linux distributions are likely to have a suitable one available, so it is best to check that first.
+GNU/Linux distributions are likely to have a suitable one available, so it is best to check that first.

 There are also some binaries for several systems and architectures uploaded at: